diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

     `Splitting locks that are experiencing little contention yields little net improvement in performance or throughput`, although it might increase the load threshold at which performance starts to degrade due to contention.
 Splitting locks experiencing moderate contention might actually turn them into mostly uncontended locks, which is the most desirable outcome for both performance and scalability.
     * lock stripping
     Lock splitting can sometimes be extended to partition locking on a variable sized set of independent objects, in which case it is called lock striping.
 For example, the implementation of ConcurrentHashMap uses an array of 16 locks, each of which guards 1/16 of the hash buckets; bucket N is guarded by lock N mod 16.
 Assuming the hash function provides reasonable spreading characteristics and keys are accessed uniformly, this should reduce the demand for any given lock by approximately a factor of 16.
 It is this technique that enables ConcurrentHashMap to support up to 16 concurrent writers.
-    `One of the downsides of lock striping is that locking the collection for exclusive access is more difficult and costly than with a single lock.`Usually an operation can be performed by acquiring at most one lock, but occasionally you need to lock the entire collection, as when ConcurrentHashMap needs to expand the map and rehash the values into a larger set of buckets.
-This is typically done by acquiring all of the locks in the stripe set.[10]
+    `One of the downsides of lock striping is that locking the collection for exclusive access is more difficult and costly than with a single lock.`Usually an operation can be performed by acquiring at most one lock, but occasionally you need to lock the entire collection, as when ConcurrentHashMap needs to expand the map and rehash the values into a larger set of buckets. `This is typically done by acquiring all of the locks in the stripe set.[10]
-    [10] The only way to acquire an arbitrary set of intrinsic locks is via recursion.
+        [10] The only way to acquire an arbitrary set of intrinsic locks is via recursion`.
 **Avoiding Hot Fields**
 Lock splitting and lock striping can improve scalability because they enable different threads to operate on different data (or different portions of the same data structure) without interfering with each other.
 Lock granularity cannot be reduced when there are variables that are required for every operation. `This is yet another area where raw performance and scalability are often at odds with each other; common optimizations such as caching frequently computed values can introduce "hot fields" that limit scalability.`